Ria Formosa Nature Park

 A joy to explore, Tavira is awash with historic buildings, Islamic-decorated doorways, brilliant azulejo tiling, charming plazas and pretty cobbled streets.
 It is arguably the Algarve’s prettiest town: an ancient Moorish village steeped in history, with a castle, old city walls, and mosques that have been converted into churches.

 The Old Town is conveniently walkable, but you can hire a bike if you fancy going further afield.
-There are many hotels and some great restaurants, with seafood establishments being especially prevalent.
+There are many hotels and some great restaurants, with seafood establishments especially prevalent.
 The pristine beaches of Ilha de Tavira are just a short ferry ride away.